LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 numbered="true"
 >}}

+# Presentation

+Objective is to test a DIY unstable pendulum platform for experimenting various feedback control loop.
-The DIY hardware is presented.
+The hardware is presented.
 An overview of the model is given and a LQR feedback control loop tested.

 <!-- test code -->